What is the purpose of a Data Request?

-Contributors are the primary users to enter data for a request.
-They are the first participants to receive the request invitation to populate data into the request.
+Contributors are the primary users to enter data in a request.
+They are the first participants to receive the request invitation to populate data in the request.

-Real-time collaboration by more than one contributor is not supported by the Requests module.
-There may be multiple contributors for any given request, but the first once to click the Submit button will complete the contribution step for the request.
-Please be sure to coordinate with other participants in the request in order to prevent overwriting the data inputted by others.
+Important : Real-time collaboration by more than one contributor is not supported on the Requests module.
+There may be multiple contributors for any given request, but the first one to click the Submit button will complete the contribution step of the request.
+Please be sure to coordinate with other participants in the request to prevent overwriting data inputted by others.

 If a request is rejected by a reviewer or an approver, contributors are notified by email to address the rejected metrics.
-Only rejected metrics are editable, and all rejection comments are displayed in the Metric Notes panel by default.
+Only rejected metrics are editable, and all rejection comments are displayed in the Metric Notes panel.
 Once all of the metrics are marked as complete and submitted by the contributor, the request proceeds to the next stage in the workflow.

 Any information entered by a request participant, no matter the role, will be automatically saved with a timestamp.
-When entering data, participants do not need to click “save” or worry about lost data should an unexpected network error occur.
+When entering data, participants do not need to manually save or worry about lost data should an unexpected network error occur.

 Step 2: For Reviewers (Optional)

-After contributors submit the request, the designated reviewer, if any identified in the workflow, validates the data.
-Participants in a reviewer role reviews the answers or data added by contributors for each metric and either a) reject the metric with a mandatory comment b) or accept the metric data.
+After contributors submit the request, the designate reviewer, if identified in the workflow, validates the data.
+Participants in a reviewer role reviews the data added by contributors for each metric and either a) reject the metric with a mandatory comment or b) accept the metric data.